 Amber is still young at heart.
 And, she thinks, too young for hearing aids.
 So she (unwisely) avoided finding a hearing specialist, avoided the hearing checks ups, avoided turning her car stereo down.
 And she’s damaging her hearing in the meantime.
 Unfortunately for Amber, her perception of a stigma around hearing loss has prevented her from seeking out effective treatments.

 Thankfully, Amber’s situation (and unsound decision-making) is becoming less common.
 In some circles, there’s still a stigma surrounding hearing loss, but it’s waning, especially among younger generations.
 (The irony of that is not lost on us).

 What Does Hearing Loss Stigma Mean?

-You might be tempted to think of this stigma as a rather amorphous problem, detached from reality.
-But there are some very real consequences for individuals who are trying to cope with the stigma around hearing loss.
+There are some very real consequences for individuals who are trying to cope with the stigma around hearing loss.
 Some examples include:

 - Delaying treatment of hearing loss (leading to less than optimal results or needless suffering).

 - Career setbacks (maybe you missed an important sentence in a company meeting).